bradens17/bradens17.github.io/_pages/about.md

 permalink: /about/
 ---

-I am currently one of thirty students specializing in Mechatronics under the Mechanical Engineering program at UBC.
-I am set to gradaute in May 2024 and looking for new exiting opportunties to kick start my career.
-I have garnered lots of experience through almost 2 years of work experience in different fields.
+I am a Mechatronics Engineer graduated from UBC in 2024, currently working as a Hardware Engineer at IFD Technologies.
+My work spans PCB design, analog and RF electronics, signal conditioning circuits, and high-current test infrastructure for utility grid monitoring applications.
+Before transitioning into a hardware role, I worked as a Mechanical Engineer at IFD designing components for oil-filled power transformers and leading on-site certification inspections at customer facilities.

-My most recent internship was at Cellula Robotics, Canada's leader in automated underwater water vehicles (AUVs).
-At cellula I was worked as an AUV operations engineer where I got lots of experience with the inner workings of the vehicle from Mechanical and Electrical components and the software package.
+My most recent internship before graduating was at Cellula Robotics, Canada's leader in autonomous underwater vehicles (AUVs).
+At Cellula I worked as an AUV operations engineer, gaining hands-on experience with the mechanical, electrical, and software systems that make these vehicles operate in demanding subsea environments.

 <div class="gallery-box">
   <div class="gallery">